-Comfrey is a shrub that grows in Europe, parts of Asia, and North America.
-It can grow up to five feet tall and produces clusters of purple, blue, and white flowers.
-However, it’s the long, slender leaves and black-skinned roots that the plant is most famous for.
+Comfrey is a shrub that grows in parts of Europe, Asia, and North America.
+It can grow up to 5 feet tall.
+It produces clusters of purple, blue, and white flowers, and it’s famous for its long, slender leaves and black-skinned roots.